Nolensville News

 Town Manager

-The Town of Nolensville launched a new website, complemented by a user-friendly app!
-Designed with our residents in mind, the updated site and app make it easier than ever to access essential information about local services, community events, and important announcements.
-Whether you're looking for resources on public safety, upcoming meetings, or ways to get involved, both the website and app serve as central hubs for all things Nolensville.
-We invite you to explore these new tools and discover features that will help you stay connected and engaged with our vibrant community!
+Did you know the The Town of Nolensville has a user-friendly app?!
+Designed with our residents in mind, our app makes it easier than ever to access essential information about local services, community events, and important announcements.
+Whether you're looking for resources on public safety, upcoming meetings, or ways to get involved, the app serves as a central hub for all things Nolensville.
+We invite you to explore this tool and discover features that will help you stay connected and engaged with our vibrant community!
 Check out this video for more information!

 Fire Department